Acknowledgements

 Special thanks to Alice Notley and the late Douglas Oliver and the others involved with the workshop they ran at the British Institute in Paris in the 1990s, and to Sheila O’Hagan and the other members of the Stephen’s Green workshop in Dublin, now at the Irish Writer’s Centre.

-Many thanks to director Maisie Lee, designers Molly O’Cathain, Stephen Dodd and Denis Clohessy, dramaturg Pamela McQueen, and Ruth McGowan of Dublin Fringe Festival and Anthony Fox of The New Theatre for their essential support for my winning application for the Project / ADI Realise Production Award for my play The Spider’s House.
+Many thanks to director Maisie Lee, designers Molly O’Cathain, Stephen Dodd and Denis Clohessy, dramaturg Pamela McQueen, and Ruth McGowan of Dublin Fringe Festival and Anthony Fox of The New Theatre for their essential presence in my winning application for the Project /ADI Realise Production Award for my play The Spider’s House.

 Following their brilliant production of The Spider’s House at Project Arts Centre on February 27th to March 7th 2020, my heartfelt thanks to the following: Director Maisie Lee, Producer Rachel Bergin, Set and Costume design Deirdre Dwyer, Lighting design Stephen Dodd, Sound design Carl Kennedy, Dramaturg Pamela McQueen, Movement Director Sue Mythen, Production Manager Sean Dennehy, Stage Manager Lisa Barry, Assistant Stage Manager Zoe Reynolds.
-Paulsa was played by Lloyd Cooney, Issy by Genevieve Hulme-Beaman, Silas by Ronan Leahy, and Voice in the wardrobe by Jody O’Neill.
-Special thanks to Pádraig Naughton and Cian O’Brien of Arts and Disability Ireland and Project Arts Centre respectively for everything, including the Realise Production Award, and all involved at Dublin City Council, The LAB, Dublin Fringe Festival, and Fishamble’s New Play Clinic, for their generous and invaluable support.
+Paulsa was played by Lloyd Cooney, Issy by Genevieve Hulme-Beaman, Silas by Ronan Leahy, and Voice in the Wardrobe by Jody O’Neill.
+Special thanks to Pádraig Naughton and Cian O’Brien of Arts and Disability Ireland and Project Arts Centre respectively for everything, including the Realise Production Award, and all involved at Dublin City Council, The LAB, Dublin Fringe Festival, Dance House, and Fishamble’s New Play Clinic, for their generous and invaluable support.

-Audio recordings taken from readings given for The Irish Writer’s Centre, Poetry Ireland in association with Bradshaw Books, Listowel Writer’s Week, Centre Culturel Irlandais in Paris, and Ó Bhéal in Cork.
+Audio recordings taken from poetry readings given for The Irish Writer’s Centre, Poetry Ireland in association with Bradshaw Books, Listowel Writer’s Week, Centre Culturel Irlandais in Paris, and Ó Bhéal in Cork.
 My thanks to all concerned for their generosity and support.

 Video recordings taken from readings given for the UCD Irish Poetry Reading Archive in 2018, with my special gratitude to everyone involved at UCD Library Special Collections for their kindness making things easier for a stressed out autistic.